mxz7/nypsi-website/src/routes/docs/economy/level/+page.md

 ## how do i increase bank size?

-the main way of increasing your bank size is with `stolen credit cards`. you can buy these from other users or find them yourself in [crates](/docs/economy/items/crates), [scratch cards](/docs/economy/items/scratchcards), etc. another way to increase your bank is to level up, however, sometimes you will need to use a credit card to have enough bank storage to be able to level up
+the main way of increasing your bank size is with <ItemModal item="stolen_credit_card">stolen credit cards.</ItemModal> you can buy these from other users or find them yourself in [crates](/docs/economy/items/crates), [scratch cards](/docs/economy/items/scratchcards), etc. another way to increase your bank is to level up, however, sometimes you will need to use a credit card to have enough bank storage to be able to level up

 ## prestiging